Léone Bertimon

 Leone Bertimon (born 16 August 1950 at Pointe-Noire) is a former French athlete, who specialised in the shot put.

 Biography

 Léone measured 1.78 m and weighed 76 kg when competing.
 She competed for club Bouillante up to 1972, and since 1973 she competed in France at VGA Saint-Maur.

 She won 21 titles French Athletics Championships: 12 outdoor (1974 to 1989), and 9 indoor (1973–1988).
 Her only rival was at that time was Frenchwomen Simone Créantor.

 She also played in the reserve basketball team of her club, at Saint-Maur.
 Her brother, Charlus Bertimon was the French record holder of the javelin throw four times.

-Bertimon Leone has been a physical education teacher at Louis Blanc college of St Maur Des Fosses, in Val de Marne.
+Bertimon has been a physical education teacher at Louis Blanc college of St Maur Des Fosses, in Val de Marne.